-- Increased knowledge and understanding across communities through training and events - · Awareness raised through campaigns and activities - Preventative work with young

-- Residents and professionals are supported to better identify and respond to VAWG. - Communities can come together to challenge harmful attitudes - Everyone understands their role in responding and ending VAWG
+End VAWG through our CCR Approach Objective One How will we achieve our outcome?
+What difference will this make?
+VAWG is Prevented.
+Increased knowledge and understanding across communities through training and events.
+Awareness raised through campaigns and activities Preventative work with young people.
+Residents and professionals are supported to better identify and respond to VAWG.
+Communities can come together to challenge harmful attitudes.
+Everyone understands their role in responding to and ending VAWG.